Campeonato Brasileiro Série A: Competition

+If the tie is between three or more teams, head to head results are not considered.

 Qualification for international competitions

 Since 2016, the top six clubs in the Brasileirão qualify for the following Copa Libertadores.
 The top four clubs directly enter the group stage whilst the fifth and sixth-placed clubs enter in the second round.
 The number of teams qualifying for the Libertadores may increase depending on who wins the Copa do Brasil, Copa Sudamericana or Copa Libertadores.

 Clubs from seventh to twelfth place qualify for the following Copa Sudamericana, although as above the numbers can depend on other competitions.

 Champions

 Seventeen clubs are officially recognized to have been the Brazilian football champions.
-In bold those competing in Série A as of 2023 season.
+The teams who are competing in the 2025 season are marked in bold.
+And the teams who have never been relegated to any lower division are marked in italic.

 Nomenclature and sponsorship

 The Campeonato Brasileiro had its official name changed often before settling on Campeonato Brasileiro in 1989.

-The official name was Copa Brasil (Brazil Cup), but it became known as Copa União (Union Cup).

 Finances

 The Brasileirão had total club revenues of US$1.17 billion in 2012.
 This makes the Brasileirão the highest revenue football league in the Americas, and the highest outside of Europe's "big five."

 The Brasileirão is also one of the world's most valuable football leagues, having a marketing value and worth over US$1.24 billion in 2013.
 The total worth of every club in the 2013 Brasileirão is US$1.07 billion.

 The Brasileirão's television rights were worth over US$610 million in 2012; that accounts for over 57% of Latin America as a whole.

 In 2013 Corinthians was the 16th most valuable club in the world, worth over US$358 million.
 As of 2021, no Brazilian club enters the list of the most valuable football clubs.